perltidy/perltidy/docs/eos_flag.md

     8 - C->C->C  only for string-to-string

 So three of these cases (2, 5, and 6) cannot occur and the other five can occur.
-Of these five possible cases, four are possible when the destination is a string:
+Of these five possible cases, only four are possible when the destination is a string:

     1 - B->B->B  ok